Cenay/TRFA-Doco/ActiveCampaign/summer-camp.md

 Form submission should redirect to the [FAQ page](https://therealfoodacademy.com/frequently-asked-questions/#summer-camp) for the summer camp program

 We want to ask them for more info, but not require them to complete the name, email, phone fields again.
-If we have info on the kids, we want to procide that as well.
+If we have info on the kids, we want to provide that as well.
 Create a link in ActiveCampaign that pushes that data via query strings that looks like this:

 >Summer Camp "Details" Gravity Link
 https://therealfoodacademy.com/summer-camp-details/?first=%FIRSTNAME%&last=%LASTNAME%&email=%EMAIL%&phone=%PHONE%&name1=%NAME_1%&dob1=%BIRTH_DATE_1%&allergies1=%ALLERGIES_1%&more1=%MORE_ABOUT_1%&name2=%NAME_2%&dob2=%BIRTH_DATE_2%&allergies2=%ALLERGIES_2%&more2=%MORE_ABOUT_2%&name3=%NAME_3%&dob3=%BIRTH_DATE_3%&allergies3=%ALLERGIES_3%&more3=%MORE_ABOUT_3%